7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 7. Jaundice

 In case you didn’t know, jaundice is a term used to describe a medical condition in which the skin or the whites of the eyes turn yellowish.
-Besides with B12 deficiency, jaundice is associated with a few other health issues.
+Besides B12 deficiency, jaundice is associated with a few other health issues.

-Ask for help from a health care professional whenever you notice some of these seven signs and symptoms of vitamin B12 deficiency.
+Ask for help from a healthcare professional whenever you notice some of these seven signs and symptoms of vitamin B12 deficiency.
 A physician can find out whether you have this problem or not with the help of a blood test.

-Consumption of foods that are rich in vitamin B12, following the daily recommendations for B12 intake and regular blood tests can help you and your family maintain healthy levels of vitamin B12 in your bodies.
+Consumption of foods that are rich in vitamin B12, following the daily recommendations for B12 intake, and regular blood tests can help you and your family maintain healthy levels of vitamin B12 in your bodies.

 Via Power of Positivity